Chinna Vengayam Araichu Vitta Sambhar | Pearl Onion Sambhar

 Mixing the cooked tuvaram paruppu with spoon

-• Peel the pearl onions is using fresh ones.
-I used frozen ones and all I had to do was drop it into the pan.
+• Peel the pearl onions using fresh ones.
+I used frozen ones and all I had to do was drop them into the pan.

 • In a pot, add about 2 teaspoon of oil (preferably gingelly oil) and sauté the onions for about 5-7 minutes, until aromatic.